SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-26-jnj-vaccine-vrbpac-review.md

-  vector vaccine is really complicated, as Lowe pointed out in an excellent tutorial on the process. <sup id="fn3a">[[3]](#fn3)</sup> (Of course, making the mRNA vaccines is a bizarre art form of its own, as Lowe also explained.  <sup id="fn4a">[[4]](#fn4)</sup>) Anybody who tells you we could "just make more" if only the evil pharma companies would share their designs is deeply ignorant and spreading disinformation.
+  vector vaccine is really complicated, as Lowe pointed out in an excellent tutorial on the process. <sup id="fn3a">[[3]](#fn3)</sup> (Of course, making the mRNA vaccines is a bizarre art form of its own, as Lowe also explained.  <sup id="fn4a">[[4]](#fn4)</sup>) Anybody who tells you we could "just make more, if only the evil pharma companies would share their designs"&hellip; is deeply ignorant and spreading disinformation.

 I really like his bottom line:
 > But the big message is the same: right now, variants and all, we're winning.
 The